-The Flame Simulator FS-1200 is designed specifically for use with SharpEye Flame Detectors.
+The Flame Simulator FS-1200 is designed specifically for use with SharpEye flame detectors.

 The FS-1200 includes a halogen lamp that emits UV and IR energy.
-This energy is accumulated by a reflector directed towards the detector.

-This allows the detectors to be tested under simulated fire conditions without the associated risks of an open flame.
+This energy is accumulated by a reflector directed towards the detector, which allows the detectors to be tested under simulated fire conditions without the associated risks of an open flame.

-Figure 15: Flame Simulator FS-1200
+Figure 15: SharpEye Flame Simulator FS-1200